syntaxwhisper/music-library-guide/README.md

 The specific software you choose is far less important than consistently using it.

-If you are new to backups and unsure where to start, Reddit can be surprisingly helpful.
-The r/Backup community maintains a comprehensive wiki that covers backup strategies, software options, and common questions:
+The r/Backup subreddit maintains a wiki covering common backup strategies and software comparisons, which may be useful when evaluating options:

 https://www.reddit.com/r/Backup/wiki/index/